data-engineering-collective/minimalkv/docs/azure.rst

 The backend uses the `azure-storage-blob <https://github.com/Azure/azure-storage-python/tree/master/azure-storage-blob>`_ python distribution to access the azure blob storage and currently supports versions 2.x and 12.x.

-Note that ``azure-storage-blob`` is not a dependency for simplekv.
+Note that ``azure-storage-blob`` is not a dependency for minimalkv.
 You need to install it manually, otherwise you will see an :exc:`~exceptions.ImportError`.

 Here is a short example:

 ::

-   from simplekv.net.azurestore import AzureBlockBlobStore
+   from minimalkv.net.azurestore import AzureBlockBlobStore

    conn_string = 'DefaultEndpointsProtocol=https;AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==;'